What Is Epilepsy?

 An epilepsy diagnosis is often made during an emergency visit for a seizure.
 If a person seeks medical help for a previous or suspected seizure, the doctor will ask about the patient's medical history, including seizure events.

 Electroencephalogram (EEG).
 The most important diagnostic tool for epilepsy is an EEG, which records and measures brain waves, which reflect the electrical activity of nerve cells in the brain.
 Ideally, it should be performed within 24 hours of a seizure.
 An EEG recording session may last for less than an hour, but in some cases the doctor will want a day-long recording or a recording during sleep.
 Long-term monitoring may be necessary when patients do not respond to medications.
-Portable EEG units are available in some places, which can be used to monitor patients throughout normal activities.
+Portable EEG units may be available, which can be used to monitor patients throughout normal activities.
 EEGs are not foolproof.
 Repeated EEGs are often needed to confirm a diagnosis, particularly for certain partial seizures that often produce an initially normal EEG reading.

 Video Electroencephalography (Video EEG).
 For this test, patients are admitted to a special part of the hospital where they are monitored both by EEG and are also watched by a video camera.
 Patients may need to undergo video EEG monitoring for a variety of reasons including withdrawal or addition of medications in a patient with difficult-to treat-epilepsy, before epilepsy surgery for some patients, and also when nonepileptic seizures are suspected.